Salute (2016 film)

-Salute is a 2016 Pakistani biographical film directed, written & produced by Shahzad Rafique.
+Salute is a 2016 Pakistani biographical film directed, written and produced by Shahzad Rafique.
 The film is based on the life of martyr Aitzaz Hasan who confronted a suicide bomber, preventing his attempt to detonate a bomb in his school, saving roughly 2000 lives.
 The film stars Ali Mohtesham, Ajab Gul and Saima Noor in leading roles.

 The film was distributed by IMGC Global Entertainment and released nationwide on 2 December 2016.
 The film received positive reviews from critics but was a box-office failure.